spring-projects/spring-data-examples/redis/cluster/readme.md

   321978...
 127.0.0.1:30006 slave 5f3e97...
 0 1450765113050 6 connected
 ```

-To shutdown the cluster use the `create-cluster stop` command.
+To shut down the cluster use the `create-cluster stop` command.

 ```bash
 redis/utils/create-cluster $ ./create-cluster stop